Bergen Scam Victim Literally Gift-Wraps $25,000 In Cash

-It happened in Glen Rock, where a resident got a pop-up home computer message “directing them to contact Apple/Microsoft due to an issue with their computer,” Police Chief Dean Ackermann said.
+It happened to a 75-year-old Glen Rock resident who got a pop-up home computer message directing her to contact Apple/Microsoft "due to an issue with their computer,” Police Chief Dean Ackermann said.

-A purported representative who answered told the resident that it would cost $25,000 to resolve the issue.
+A purported representative who answered told her that it would cost $25,000 to resolve the issue.

-So the victim withdrew the cash from the bank.
-Then, as directed, the resident wrapped the stacks in aluminum foil and placed them in a gift-wrapped shoe box on the front porch, Ackermann said.
+So the victim withdrew the cash from the bank, then wrapped the stacks in aluminum foil, as instructed, and placed them in a gift-wrapped shoe box on the front porch, Ackermann said.

 The driver who picked it up the next morning said to expect a call in the next 10 minutes resolving the computer issue, the chief said.